MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 The library also considers the `Kerning` space described in the font file kerning table, and allows a fine adjustement of the inter-letters spacing.

-Its also provides metrics measurement methods to correctly place the text within the surrounding drawing elements (i.e. in a label).
+It also provides metrics measurement methods to correctly place the text within the surrounding drawing elements (i.e. in a label).

 Loading a Font File
 -------------------

-Font files must be declared as ressources in a `.list` file available in the classpath(:ref:`chapter.microej.applicationResources`).
+Font files must be declared as ressources in a `.resources.list` file available in the classpath(:ref:`chapter.microej.applicationResources`).

 Then the font has to be loaded in a `VectorFont` object with a call to `ej.microvg.VectorFont.loadFont` <FIXME link to API>.
 This `VectorFont` object can then be used to draw text strings.